waeljammal/ng2-starter-kit/README.md

 - To run in production mode without tests (fastest build time)
     - gulp

+- To build for production
+    - gulp build

-- To run in production mode with tests (slower build time)
+- To run in dev mode with tests (slower build time)
     - gulp --test
     - gulp --test --coverage
     - gulp --test --coverage --browser Chrome (default is PhantomJS2)